data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: step-ad-spending-solution

-*Solution*.
-Perhaps both revenue and ad spending are associated with a third variable, such as proximity to the holiday season.
+*Solution.* Perhaps both revenue and ad spending are associated with a third variable, such as proximity to the holiday season.
 Or maybe management decides to spend more on ads when they have more revenue.
 Or maybe more ad spending results in more ad impressions and leads to increased sales.

 [Continue](btn:next)